alphapapa/ement.el/using-pantalaimon.md

 Then, do a `M-x my-ement-panta-connect`, choose "password", write your Matrix password, and connect.

 You can control your Pantalaimon server by using `panctl` [command](https://github.com/matrix-org/pantalaimon/blob/master/docs/man/panctl.md).
+If you get an error about DBus here, see : [g-dbus-error-quark](#g-dbus-error-quark)

 ```console
 $ panctl